Can Large Language Models be Effective Online Opinion Miners?: Results and Discussion

-\paragraph{LLM-Judge evaluation across multiple perspectives} To comprehensively analyze how well models generate abstractive opinion summaries, we conduct a reference-free evaluation using an LLM as the judgemeter.
-From the results in Figure \ref{fig:llm_judge_radar}, we derive the following key conclusions: \textbf{(1) LLMs consistently provide natural and readable summaries while preserving the original content without distortion or unnecessary modification.} This demonstrates their strength in faithfulness and fluency, ensuring that the generated summaries remain accurate and coherent. \textbf{(2) However, LLMs struggle to capture implicit user intentions, nuanced expressions, and meaningful insights that are not explicitly stated in the input content.} This limitation is reflected in lower scores for insightfulness and intent, indicating that while LLMs can summarize well, they lack deeper abstraction and contextual understanding.
+\paragraph{LLM-as-a-judge evaluation across multiple perspectives} To comprehensively analyze how well models generate abstractive opinion-centric insights, we conduct a reference-free evaluation using an LLM as the judgemeter.
+From the results in Figure \ref{fig:llm_judge_radar}, we derive the following key conclusions: \textbf{(1) LLMs consistently provide natural and readable insights while preserving the original content without distortion or unnecessary modification.} This demonstrates their strength in faithfulness and fluency, ensuring that the generated insights remain accurate and coherent. \textbf{(2) However, LLMs struggle to capture implicit user intentions, nuanced expressions, and meaningful insights that are not explicitly stated in the input content.} This limitation is reflected in lower scores for insightfulness and intent, indicating that while LLMs can summarize well, they lack deeper abstraction and contextual understanding.

-\paragraph{Impact of structured opinions on summary} Figure~\ref{fig:a3cu_comparison} demonstrates that augmenting opinion tuples during opinion-centric summary generation not only leads to substantial improvements in automatic evaluation metrics, but also provides practical benefits from a user perspective.
-In particular, the notable gains in \textit{coverage} and \textit{insightfulness} suggest that the model becomes more effective at capturing key opinions and delivering more informative summaries.
+\paragraph{Impact of structured opinions on insight generation} Figure~\ref{fig:a3cu_comparison} demonstrates that augmenting opinion tuples during opinion-centric insight generation not only leads to substantial improvements in automatic evaluation metrics, but also provides practical benefits from a user perspective.
+In particular, the notable gains in \textit{coverage} and \textit{insightfulness} suggest that the model becomes more effective at capturing key opinions and delivering more informative opinion-centric insights.
 Conversely, slight decreases in \textit{intent} and \textit{fluency} indicate that the added structure may sometimes interfere with natural expression and tone preservation.
 These results suggest that integrating structured opinion tuples into the insight generation pipeline is a key strategy for effective opinion mining, while also \textbf{highlighting the need for continued research into both the extractive and abstractive capabilities of LLMs.}